panda3d/panda3d-docs/programming/networking/distributed/ai-created-objects.rst

 For a client to know when such an object has been manifested locally, the distributed object class (without the AI postfix) can overwrite the :meth:`~direct.distributed.DirectObject.DirectObject.announceGenerate()` method of :class:`.DirectObject`.
 This method is called whenever the object has been created and is ready for further processing on the client.
-In this method, you can for example send the doId with a custom event or simply store some information in the client repository to later ease the access to those objects.
+In this method, you can for example send the :term:`doId` with a custom event or simply store some information in the client repository to later ease the access to those objects.